KCU Supports Vaccination and Immunization

 It is important for your protection and that of the campus community that you participate in the simple steps of Advance Contact Tracing (ACT).
 For more instruction on this process, please view this video.
 If during the screening process using the KCU Safety App you receive a red “No Go” screen, have been knowingly exposed to COVID-19, or are infected with the virus, you must not come to campus until you have been cleared by the Score 1 for Health team.
 Additional contact tracing will be performed in those circumstances.

-If you plan to travel during the summer months, please be cognizant of the fact that you need to be in place at your respective city (Kansas City or Joplin) for at least a 14-day quarantine prior to your return to campus.
+If you plan to travel during the fall months and over the holidays, please be cognizant of the fact that you need to be in place at your respective campus city (Kansas City or Joplin) for at least a 14-day quarantine prior to your return to campus.
 As a reminder, during this phase of reawakening all university-sponsored travel is prohibited other than essential travel between campuses.

 Donning of face covering is required for all campus members when in common spaces or areas where physical distance cannot be achieved (i.e. certain cubical areas, etc.).